gabrielsoltz/metahub/README.md

 > Resources that are independent (they have their own ARN) and are associated with the affected resource

-When True returns list of something_is_associated_with...
+When True returns a list of something_is_associated_with...

 - its_associated_with_<something_is_associated_with>
 - its_associated_with_<something_is_associated_with>_unencrypted